What to Pack for Slovakia

 December, January, February

-Add: Insulated waterproof boots, Thermal base layers, Heavy winter jacket, Warm hat, gloves, scarf, Hand warmers
+Add: Insulated waterproof boots, Thermal base layers, Heavy winter coat, Fleece-lined hat and gloves, Hand warmers

 Spring